Government’s NI legacy legislation ‘an affront to modern standards of decency’

 The UK Government has said the Northern Ireland Troubles (Legacy and Reconciliation) Bill aims to provide better outcomes for victims, survivors and veterans.

-Introduced to the House of Commons last week, the draft laws offer immunity to people who are deemed to have co-operated with an information retrieval body.
+Introduced to the Commons last week, the draft laws offer immunity to people who are deemed to have co-operated with an information retrieval body.

 The Bill would also stop future inquests and civil actions related to the Troubles, although it does not fully close the door to criminal prosecutions.